dddrrreee/cs140e-win19/labs/README.md

   self-contained implementation of pi interrupts (for timer-interrupts), kicking each line until you understand what, how, why.
-You will use these to then implement a version of `gprof` (Unix statistical profiler) in about 30 lines.<br></br>
+You will use these to then implement a version of `gprof` (Unix statistical profiler) in about 30 lines.

-  Perhaps the thing I love most
-  about this course is that because we write all the code ourselves, we aren't constantly fighting some large, lumbering OS that can't get out of its own way.
+     Perhaps the thing I love most about this course is that because we write all the code ourselves, we aren't constantly fighting some large, lumbering OS that can't get out of its own way.
 As a result, simple ideas only require simple code.
 This lab is a great example: a simple idea, about twenty minutes of code, an interesting result.
   If we did on Unix could spend weeks or more fighting various corner cases and have a result that is much much much slower and, worse, in terms of insight.

   8. [lab8-sonar-int](lab8-sonar-int/): we take a bit of a fun break, and bang out a quick device driver for a simple sonar device.
 You